sofielloyd/VisualAnalytics_2022/yoga_poses_classifier/README.md

 - The ```input``` folders are empty and this is where you should upload your own data, if you want to reproduce the code.

-- The ```output``` folders contains my results and it is this folder that you should save you own results when replicating the code.
+- The ```output``` folders contains my results and it is this folder that you should save your own results when replicating the code.

 - The ```src``` folders contains the code written in ```.py``` scripts.

 ## Discussion of results
 ### Results for ```yoga_poses.py```
-- The final train accuracy was 0.97 and the final validation accuracy was 0.73
+- The final train accuracy was **0.97** and the final validation accuracy was **0.73**.
 - The output of this script is the ```report.txt``` which can be found in the output folder.
-- The accuracy from the classification report was 0.24.
+- The accuracy from the classification report was **0.24**.
+  - The accuracy score in the classification report is lower than the final train and validation accuracy.
+  - I have used ```model.predict``` for the results in the classification report and ```model.evaluate``` for the final scores.
+  - The low accuracy in the classification report is because it takes the valdiation data as "new" data and that causes the low score.
+  - The scores for the final train and validation scores is builded on the data that has already being trained.
-- The precision score is best for ```warrior2``` which had a precision score on 0.29, and worst for ```tree``` which had a precision score on 0.17.
+- The precision score is best for ```warrior2``` which had a precision score on **0.29**, and worst for ```tree``` which had a precision score on **0.17**.
+- It should further be noticed that due to the stochastic nature of neural networks, running the model again may result in better/worse performance than reported here.

 ## Further development